robboyett/Becoming-an-AI-designer/AI-assisted coding for creative prototyping.md

 ## Example Prompts

 **When to use:** These examples demonstrate how to structure prompts for different prototyping scenarios.
-Each prompt includes context about the problem, desired output format, and constraints—this helps AI generate more relevant and usable code.
+Each prompt includes context about the problem, desired output format, and constraints.
+This helps AI generate more relevant and usable code.

 ### Example 1: Simple Interactive Component